a-b-street/abstreet/docs/articles/rust/article.md

 I would consider cleaning up ezgui and publishing it as a generally usable crate, except it's pretty crippled:

-- the text rendering is very primitive; font size is fixed
 - basic widgets like a scrolling text box, list with radio buttons, and tables are missing
 - The imperative style makes it quite easy for different parts of the UI to